FAQ

 Q. Why are you called Quakers?

 A. Early members of the Religious Society of Friends called themselves children of the light or friends of the truth.
 The nickname Quakers was given us by others, who said that Friends sometimes trembled or quaked with religious zeal.
-In fact, a good sign for whether or not friends are really moved to deliver a spoken message during meeting for worship is whether or not the suppressing of that message would cause minor physical trembling, i.e. quaking.
+In fact, a good sign for whether or not friends are really moved to deliver a spoken message during meeting for worship is whether or not suppression of that message might cause minor physical trembling, i.e. quaking.

 Q. Aren’t Quakers pacifists?
 Would Quakers defend themselves if attacked?